apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 ### Attribute Friendly Names

-Attribute friendly names can be specified per relying party in the service registry.
+Attribute friendly names can be specified per relying party in the service registry, as well as globally via CAS settings.
 If there is no friendly name defined for the attribute, the attribute name will be used instead in its place.
 Note that the name of the attribute is one that is designed to be released to the service provider, specially if the original attribute is *mapped* to a different name.